wc253/PNPMT/README.md

 Number of pilot: 256

-mode: 1
+Mode of pilots: 1

-model name: fddnet
+Model name: fddnet

 Number of iterations: 10